 My Approach

-Growing up in the South and Midwestern parts of the United States, I quickly learned how men were "supposed" to behave, talk, and communicate.
+Growing up in the South and Midwestern parts of the United States, I quickly learned how men were "supposed to" behave, talk, and communicate.
 I have not often found these ways to be helpful in my relationships with others.
 Quite the opposite, in fact.
 I have since learned more effective tools to identify, express and communicate my emotions to others in healthy, effective, and productive ways.

 I fell in love with psychology, the study of the human mind and human behaviors.
 I found myself reading and researching what contributes to addictive behaviors, what strengthens relationships with others, and what keeps us disconnected from each other and ourselves.